 I casually introduced the word methods here.
 Let me define it more formally:

-- When a function is part of an object, we call it a method.
+- When a function is part of an object or Python class, we call it a method.

-So if a string does have a length, it must have a
+Strings do have a length, so a string must have a

 len method, right?
 Let’s find out!